ryanmallory/azure-vpn-lab/README.md

 </p>

 <h1>Experimenting with VPNs and Azure Virtual Machine Regions</h1>
-In this project, I observed the effects of Azure virtual machine region and consumer VPN usage (Proton VPN) on IP address, location, and web browsing. <br />
+In this project, I observe the effects of Azure virtual machine region and consumer VPN usage (Proton VPN) on IP address, location, and web browsing. <br />

 <h2>Environments and Technologies Used</h2>